ninchkn78/game/README.md

 1-3: change to this level

 Known Bugs:

 On level 3, the ball is supposed to rebound off the bottom if it started on the lower half of the screen, and cause a life loss and reset if it goes through the top.
 Likewise, if the ball begins in the top half of the screen (above the paddle) it is supposed to rebound off the top, and cause a life loss and reset when passing through the bottom.
 However, both balls rebound off the top and disappear through the bottom without causing a life loss, only a reset.

+On level 2, ball doesn't bounce off of bottom

 Implementation of High Score Tracking was attempted, but a bug occurs where the myDisplay.getScore method always returns 0, and thus does not update the high score.